2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-We now demonstrate how to map the membrane-exchange Hamiltonian, \cref{eq:H-mem-exch}, to a lattice gauge theory, in parallel to the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsSpin2004}.
+We now demonstrate how to map the membrane-exchange Hamiltonian, \cref{eq:H-mem-exch}, to a lattice gauge theory in a way that parallels the analogous mapping of the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsU12004}.
 The key difference is that the membrane exchange model maps to a 2-form U(1) gauge theory, while the ring exchange model maps to a conventional 1-form gauge theory.
-This means that for the membrane exchange model, the electric field $E$ and canonically conjugate compact U(1) gauge potential $A$ are \emph{plaquette} (2-form) operators on the dual lattice, whereas for the ring exchange model they are link (1-form) operators on the direct lattice.
+This means that for the membrane exchange model, the electric field $E$ and canonically conjugate compact U(1) gauge potential $A$ are 2-form operators on the \emph{plaquettes} of the dual lattice, whereas for the ring exchange model of QSI~\cite{hermelePyrochlorePhotonsU12004}, they are 1-form operators on \emph{links} of the direct lattice.
+For the interested reader, a brief overview of continuum differential forms and $p$-form U(1) gauge theory is provided in \cref{apx:2-form-gauge-theory}.